Cameron-Savage123/Cameron-Savage123/README.md

 -**Situation**: I completed the Business Communication component to enhance my professional writing, presentation, and digital communication skills.

--**Task**: The objective was to apply workplace communication principles such as tone, clarity, and structure when drafting emails, reports, and presentations.
+-**Task**: The objective was to learn about, answer questions and apply workplace communication principles such as tone, clarity, and structure when drafting emails, reports, and presentations.

--**Action**: I practised drafting professional emails, preparing presentation slides, and delivering short formal communications suitable for a corporate setting.
+-**Action**: I practised learning the importance of effective business communication.
 I used the STAR technique to reflect on how effective communication impacts team productivity.

 -**Result**: I achieved 100/100.
 This exercise improved my ability to express ideas concisely and professionally, preparing me to communicate effectively in future IT project environments.